Sammons/morbid/README.md

 This project is a work in progress.
 At this point in time it is not a production ready solution.
 Feel free to pitch in, just open a PR!

-Take a look at the test/samples directory for how to use Morbid.
+Take a look at the tests for examples.

 # Morbid